Chapter 1: Get Well Gifts

 "Of course!
 Conan-kun was always explaining how he learned everything from you."
 She leaned closer to him and whispered sheepishly, "Ah, but sometimes Ran-oneesan was complaining and calling you mean things like 'deduction freak' and 'mystery geek.'"
 Although she seemed guilty for betraying Ran by the way she was trying to keep everyone else from overhearing, Shinichi saw how her lips twitched as she tried not to giggle.
 "I got you these to help you feel better.
 I hope you like them."
 She enthusiastically raised the bouquet of flowers.

 He took them courteously from her and placed his left hand on top of her head.
-"Thank you ojou-san… Ayumi-chan right?"
+"Thank you little miss… Ayumi-chan right?"

 "Mhm!
 Mitsuhiko-kun and Genta-kun brought you something too, right guys?"
 Shinichi removed his hand when she went to turn and look at the boys.
 He also glanced past the girl to look at them as well.